rgeyer/grafana-cloud-nginxdemo/README.md

 # Grafana Cloud NGINX Integration demo
-This is a quick and easy test environment for the [NGINX](https://grafana.com/docs/grafana-cloud/integrations/integration-nginx/) integration.
+This is a quick and easy test environment for the [NGINX](https://grafana.com/docs/grafana-cloud/integrations/integration-nginx/) integration in Grafana Cloud.

 # Prerequistes
 * Git